 The key to attracting any type of bird, including raptors, is to meet the bird's needs for food, water, shelter, and nesting sites.
 Hawks and other raptors have specialized needs that can be more difficult to meet in individual yards or gardens, but birders can work to make their yards more hawk-friendly.

 - Food: All raptors are carnivorous, but they do not all eat the same prey.
-The most common backyard hawks tend to be vigorous and prey on smaller birds, from finches and sparrows to doves and thrushes.
+The most common backyard hawks tend to be vigorous hunters and prey on smaller birds, from finches and sparrows to doves and thrushes.
 The best way to supply that prey is to attract birds with a good feeding station and other natural foods, and where the birds congregate, a raptor will eventually drop in for a snack.
 Insects and rodents are also common prey, and birders should take steps to be sure those potential food sources are available as well.
 It is not acceptable, however, to deliberately feed hawks.
-Do not bait raptors with pet mice or other treats, however well-intentioned.
+Do not bait raptors with pet mice, raw meat, or other treats, however well-intentioned.
 If natural prey is available, the birds will find it.

 - Water: Most raptors do not regularly drink since they get sufficient liquid from the blood of their prey.
 They will, however, visit bird baths to cool off and bathe, particularly during hot summer months.
 Bird baths need to be larger and deeper to accommodate raptors, and sturdy, concrete bird baths or similar designs are best.
 Ground bird baths are also suitable, and bird bath fountains that include a deep basin will help attract the hawks with splashing sounds and sparkling drops.
 Bird baths can also be another source of food, as an active bath with many visitors can attract a raptor's attention as another hunting area.